samipp55/dapp_quests_submissions/README.md

 ## Chapter 3 Day 3

  Create a new smart contract in Cadence that has at least the following two things:
- A variable to hold a value (like a number or a piece of text)
+ A variable to hold a value (like a number or a piece of text) and A function to change that variable.

  ``` cadence
  pub contract HelloWorld {